 What Is IRS Wage Garnishment?

-IRS Wage garnishment is when the IRS collects back taxes directly from an employee's earnings.
+IRS Wage garnishment is when the IRS collects unpaid taxes directly from an employee's earnings.
 A wage garnishment allows the IRS to collect money when you haven't been paying your tax liability.
 With the typical wage garnishment process, the IRS contacts your employer and instructs them to take funds out of your paycheck using IRS Form 668-W. Next, your employer must send the money to the IRS.
 If your employer fails to send payment to the IRS, liabilities may pass to your employer.
 As a result, once your employer receives this notice, you can rest assured that they will do as requested.